Frequently Asked Questions

-Course offerings are restricted to juniors and seniors.
+Course offerings are available to eligible sophomores, juniors and seniors.
 Exceptions to this policy require prior approval from the appropriate college faculty department head.
 Further restrictions may apply as determined by the college.
 For information regarding eligibility requirements of a specific course, contact the high school guidance counselor.

 How do I register for a course?